 6. Resident Evil (2002)

 Even the most ardent of Resident Evil fans will admit that the first film in the series hasn’t aged tremendously well.
-The first attempt at an adaptation of these games lacked the confidence of later entries, both in terms of storytelling and the main performances.
-More recent films have wholeheartedly embraced the ridiculous plot and action sequences, sacrificing any genuine scares in the process — a technique that, while not good screenwriting practice, has admittedly made the movies more entertaining.
+The first attempt at adapting these popular horror videogames lacked the confidence of later entries, both in terms of storytelling and the main performances.
+Subsequent films have wholeheartedly embraced more ridiculous plots and action sequences, sacrificing any genuine scares in the process – a technique that, while not good screenwriting practice, has succeeded in making the movies more entertaining.

-This installment however did seem more like a genuine attempt at creating a suspenseful horror film, and as a result doesn’t work quite as well.
-Many of Paul W.S.
-Anderson’s scares are highly predictable, while others are of the cheap jump-scare variety.
+This installment seemed more like a genuine attempt at creating a suspenseful horror film, and as a result doesn’t work quite as well.
+Paul W.S.
+Anderson’s reliance on jump-scares prevents any real sense of fear from building.
 That being said, as a result of the film’s aforementioned sincerity, this is probably the entry with the most coherent plot.
-While a great distance away from perfect, most of the film’s plot threads are tied up by the time the credits start rolling, and there are a few satisfying payoffs here and there.
+While a great distance away from perfect (or even good), most of the film’s plot threads are tied up by the time the credits start rolling, and there are a few satisfying payoffs here and there.

 The performances however, leave something to be desired.
 Colin Salmon’s character is paper-thin and seems to exist only to deliver exposition before being diced into dozens of pieces.
 A handful of characters quite clearly exist for the sole purpose of being killed off; this is standard practice for the series, but becomes a problem when the film tries to turn one particular death into an emotional scene.
 The sad classical music does little to provoke a response from the audience, on account of the fact we knew little about the character besides his name: it was J.D., by the way.